-CCDA encourages and requires members participate in the Compliance program by reporting concerns, and will take no adverse actions regarding reports of concern that are made in a good faith effort.
-CCDA prohibits retaliation including threats, intimidation, or loss of employment, against anyone for good faith reporting or participating in the resolution of compliance matters.
-This includes reporting compliance concerns, participation in investigation, audit, corrective actions, as well as reporting to appropriate government offices.
-Any employee who believes this standard to be violated may report his or her concern to the CO and a full investigation will occur.
+CCDA encourages and requires all members participate in the Compliance Program by refusing to participate in unethical or illegal actions, and by reporting concerns compliance violations.
+CCDA and its members will take no adverse actions regarding reports of concern that are made in a good faith effort.
+In CCDA's Whistleblower accordance with Protections Policy, CCDA prohibits retaliation including threats, intimidation, or loss of employment, against anyone for good faith reporting or participating in the resolution of compliance matters.
+This includes reporting participation compliance concerns, in investigation, audit, corrective actions, as well as reporting to appropriate government offices.
+Any member who believes this standard to be violated may report his or her concern to the CO and a full investigation will occur.
 If reasonable grounds exist to support the claim, a corrective action plan will be developed which may include disciplinary action against any persons involved in any retaliatory action.